oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 Anchor positioning is currently not available in all browsers, and it will be 2 to 3 years before you can safely assume all your users have it.
 But now is the time to add this new tool to your toolkit.
+Here's why.

 The ability to describe anchor positioning in a more declarative way has changed how I think about layout.
-It's unlocked new possibilities and made for better user experiences.

-And you can use it now with a polyfill to make sure that all your users have the same experience.
+It’s unlocked new possibilities and made for better user experiences.
+And with the polyfill, all your users can have the same experience without waiting for browsers to catch up.

 ## Don't add another dependency

-While it's tempting to reach for the JavaScript library you've used in the past, you can instead choose to use the new API.
-With the polyfill, users with browsers that support it natively will have a much more performant experience.
-And you'll get to enjoy the ergonomics of the new API.
+While it's tempting to reach for the JavaScript library you've used in the past, they introduce performance bottlenecks and ongoing maintenance.
+As part of the browser, anchor positioning is more performant and will automatically continue to work for years to come.
+With the polyfill, even your users with browsers that don't support anchor positioning will have the same functionality, and you'll get to enjoy the ergonomics of the new API.

-CSS anchor positioning takes a challenging task and simplifies it, speeding up your delivery time.
-And while it's not yet in all browsers, it's coming soon, and available with a polyfill.
-So now is the perfect time to learn CSS anchor positioning, step by step, so you can add it to your toolbox.
+That's why I love anchor positioning.
+I can't wait to share what I've learned with you so you can add it to your toolkit too!

 ## Why subscribe to an email course?